KristoferMar/Java-Guide/Context-Dependency-Injection/README.md

 - @SessionScope

 <h3>Conversation Scope</h3>
-Spans though multiple requests but spans shorter tahn a session. <br>
+Spans though multiple requests but spans shorter than a session. <br>
 - This is like a shopping cart, you can add items and pay which ends the scope but you will still be logged into the app (session scope.). <br>
 - You get to start and end the conversation on by yourself the developer. <br>
 - @ConversationScope